The Man Comes Around: History

 Of the album's fifteen tracks, only three were written by Cash, with "The Man Comes Around" the sole song specifically penned for it, and the only song Cash wrote in its entirety.

 The song was inspired by a dream Cash had about Queen Elizabeth II in which the Queen compared Cash to "a thorn tree in a whirlwind."
 Haunted by the dream, Cash became curious if the phrase was a biblical reference and eventually found a similar phrase in the Book of Job.

 An alternative "early take" of the song appears on the Unearthed box set (2003) and The Legend of Johnny Cash (2005).
 The "Legend" version omits the spoken word intro and outro.

 Legacy

+Upon Cash's passing in 2003, Emmylou Harris remembered the song as "astounding".
 The song was listed as the 296th best song of the 2000s by Pitchfork.
+In 2025, the British band Pulp released a cover of the song as a single.